 It is a challenge to find the local cuisine on offer in the Cape as many of the cuisines that our people eat are home cuisines that somehow have not made it into our restaurants.
 One of the factors that influenced this was apartheid.
 The draconian laws saw to it that the job of “chef” could only be allocated to a white person.
 As such many of the hotels brought into International chefs who brought them their international flavours.
 Our traditional cuisine retreated into peoples homes and it was only after 1990 that people started talking about our local dishes again.
 In the Cape we celebrate a combination of our African roots as well as our Cape Malay roots – and you should try both while you are here!
-If you would like to learn more about Black African Soul food – click here to read my blog on South African Cuisine across our cultures.
+If you would like to learn more about our cuisine read my blog on South African Cuisine across our cultures.

 - Gold Restaurant – This is wonderful spot if you want to experience a taste of the local Cape Malay cuisine as well as some African dancing and singing.
 They create a wonderful atmosphere through having all the staff dressed in beautiful African outfits.
 The staff are all get a chance to sing and dance – and you can see that each and every one of them are having loads of fun.
 The price for the dinner and entertainment is one set price and they do a set menu of many courses – as such if you are at all fussy – don’t worry about it as a large amount of dishes come out and you simply chose which ones you feel like eating.
 If you have any kids with you – it is great fun to book to do a drumming class before dinner.
 Note that the restaurant has just moved to 15 Bennett Rd Greenpoint.
 Tip – book in advance during summer – they are very popular!